Most people follow the Waterfall development methodology when building a new habit:

 - Invariably show up to the deadline way behind schedule, and start the process over again.

-What was wrong with Waterfall for building software?
+What was wrong with the Waterfall methodology?
 Ah, I remember, it didn’t work very well for modern software (especially with the advent of the Internet).
 That’s why the development world converted almost wholesale to Agile.
-The problems with Waterfall included:
+The problems with Waterfall include:

 - Not flexible enough: when technologies or requirements change, there are no allowances for redesigning on the fly.

 - Not error-tolerant enough: if your deadline is unrealistic or there’s a flaw in your design, you don’t find out until it’s too late.

 - Under-focused on regular milestones: your goal is to ship a working product in two years.
 How do you know, on any given week, if you’re on target?
 You probably don’t.